Ruinart

 Roundness

-A brilliant and limpid yellow color with golden reflections and a beautiful brilliance with a sustained effervescence.
+A brilliant, limpid yellow color with golden highlights and a beautiful brilliance with sustained effervescence.

-The first nose is fine, fresh and fruity, with notes of white fruits, apricot, hazelnuts and fresh almonds.
+A fine, fresh and fruity first nose, with notes of white-fleshed fruit, apricot and fresh hazelnuts and almonds.

-The second nose reveals a beautiful olfactory intensity, on a more brioche and biscuity background.
+The second nose reveals a beautiful olfactory intensity, with a more brioche and biscuity background.

-The attack in mouth is very frank.
-It is a well-balanced wine, quite round and fleshy at the attack.
-The finish is long, the well-integrated dosage gives way to a freshness characteristic of the Chardonnay, very present in the blend.
+The attack on the palate is very frank.
+A well-balanced wine, quite round and fleshy on the attack.
+The finish is long, the well-integrated dosage giving way to a freshness characteristic of the Chardonnay grape variety, which is very present in the blend.

 Discover the DNA of this wine